flumph-philosopher/flumph-philosopher.github.io/_posts/2019-12-08-first-post.md

 ![blondie.gif](https://imgur.com/xutVeS1.gif)

-A Pistolero starts with a rusty derringer, 25 small calibre bullets, a harmonica and a woven poncho OR a bolero hat.
+A Pistolero starts with a rusty derringer, 25 small calibre bullets, a harmonica, and a woven poncho OR a bolero hat.

 | A) | Quickdraw, Shot in the Back |
 | B) | Fan the Hammer |